 Let’s say that the weather is a bit more cool, or you do not like wearing sandals.
 Casual runners with good arch support are a great option.
-Something to consider is fabric breath ability.
+Something to consider is fabric breathability.
 You want something that has some airflow, as well as something that dries quickly.
-There is nothing worse than getting soaked on the Grizzly Bear Rapids and then having to walk around in soaking shoes all day.
-And if you get cold and you are with a group, split the cost of a locker (follow the link to see the prices) and pop in a sweater and your evening shoes.
+There is nothing worse than getting soaked on the Grizzly River Run and then having to walk around in soaking wet shoes all day.
+If you get cold and you are with a group, split the cost of a locker (follow the link to see the prices) and pop in a sweater and your evening shoes.
 Change around dinner time.
 I find once the sun goes down, I want a sweater and closed toed shoes.

 If your hotel is close enough and you don’t want to pay for a locker, you can consider going back to change.
 I’m not a runners kind of gal… I’m really not.
 I find them ultra uncomfortable.
-My shoe pick is Natives, (these are great for the entire family.
-My son looooooves his), converse or keds.
-No socks, socks… totally up to you.
-They are light, durable, and you can go a size or two up if need be for your kids.
+My shoe picks are Natives, (these are great for the entire family… my son looooooves his!), Converse or Keds.
+Socks, no socks… totally up to you.
+They are light and durable, and you can go up a size or two if need be for your kids.